The following questions and answers provide additional detail regarding GASB 43

 How do I request a proposal?

 If you would like to request a proposal for an actuarial valuation, please click on our Proposal Request form.
+Be sure to indicate your interest in the Alternative Measurement Method question towards the bottom of the form.
 Once your information has been submitted, someone from the GASB Assist team will return a proposal to you within 7 business days.

 What if I need my AMM report more quickly than your standard 4 week delivery time frame?